deeppatel2610/clock_app_basic/README.md

 - The `Drawer` widget provides a sliding panel from the side of the screen.
 - It is typically used for navigation and menu options.
 - The `Drawer` is placed inside the `Scaffold` widget.
-- Customization options include headers, images, and different widgets inside the `Drawer`.
+- Customization options include headers, images, and widgets inside the `Drawer`.

 ### Additional Resources
-For more information and advanced usage, refer to the official Flutter documentation: [Flutter Drawer Documentation](https://flutter.dev/docs/cookbook/design/drawer).
+For more information and advanced usage, please take a look at the official Flutter documentation: [Flutter Drawer Documentation](https://flutter.dev/docs/cookbook/design/drawer).

 <div>